-The time domain performance requirements for power and energy (Requirement 2 and Requirement 3) for static FCR-D are identical to Dynamic FCR-D. In addition, the delay before the response is initiated shall not exceed 2.5 seconds.
+The overshoot in the power response to ramp 1 must not exceed 20%.
+In addition, the delay before the response is initiated shall not exceed 2.5 seconds.
 However, the activation of FCR shall not be artificially delayed, but begin as soon as possible after a frequency deviation.
-The requirements for deactivation for Static FCR-D are different than for Dynamic FCR-D, and a requirement for maximal overshoot is added.